cpmech/gosl/doc/InstallationOnWindows.md

 ----------------------------------------------------------------------------------------------------------------------------------

-## Compiling all dependencies
+## Compiling and Installing all Dependencies

-The compilation of all dependencies is [described here](https://github.com/cpmech/gosl/blob/master/doc/CompilingOnWindows.md)
+The compilation and installation of all dependencies are [described here](https://github.com/cpmech/gosl/blob/master/doc/CompilingOnWindows.md)